s-gv/cookoo/README.md

 -----

 - Pour hot glue over the crystal pins, the 22pF caps, and all over the MSP430 pins to prevent moisture from interfering with the low-power 32kHz crystal oscillator
-- The [PCB design](pcb/) included has a minor error.
+- The [PCB design](pcb/) included has a minor inconvenience.
 For the wire-terminated thermistor, SMD0402 pads have been provided (rather than two through-holes)